polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

         ./target/release/polkadot build-spec --chain rococo-local-testnet > /tmp/plain-local-chainspec.json
         ```

+        !!! note
+            Note that the network values are set to the default when generating the chain specification file with the `build-spec`.
+You can customize the network values by editing the chain specification file for production networks.

     2. Convert the plain text chain specification file to the raw format by running the following command:

         ```bash